[[ THIS PAGE IS CURRENTLY UNDER CONSTRUCTION AND SUBJECT TO REVISION ]]

-What’s wrong with sympathy?
+What’s wrong with sympathy? compassion?

-What’s wrong with empathy? compassion?
+What’s wrong with empathy?

 Seriously, do the Stoics really believe that my pain and suffering, or the pain and suffering of my loved ones is not “bad”?

-More detail: This claim is a product of their strict use of the terms good (agathon) and bad (kakia).
+More detail: This claim is a product of our strict use of the terms good (agathon) and bad (kakia).
 To resolve the confusion, it’s often helpful to translate these terms as “inherently good” and “inherently bad.”
 The fact that there are circumstances in my pain and suffering is considered good (say, when I’m sacrificing myself for others) implies that what makes something good depend on the circumstances.